ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ##### Automated Testing

 You can run automated tests using the `make test` command.
+This uses [shunit2] to run tests.
+Automated tests are located in the `test/` directory and must use the `_test.sh` suffix.

 ##### End-to-end Testing